nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Working-Tree-States.md

 ## Cherry Picking status

-As with Merge and Rebase, if a Cherry-Pick fails due to a reason such as a merge conflict, Git will leave the Working Tree in a 'Cherry-Picking' status.
+As with Merge and Rebase, if a [Cherry-Pick](Cherry-Picking.md) fails due to a reason such as a merge conflict, Git will leave the Working Tree in a 'Cherry-Picking' status.
 Again, you have the option to
 - Resolve the conflict and continue
 - Abort the cherry-pick

 ## Reverting status

-Again, as with Merge and Rebase, if a Revert operation fails due to a reason such as a merge conflict, Git will leave the Working Tree in a 'Reverting' status.
+Again, as with Merge and Rebase, if a [Revert](Reverting.md) operation fails due to a reason such as a merge conflict, Git will leave the Working Tree in a 'Reverting' status.

 As above, you have the option to:
 - Resolve the conflict and continue
 - Abort the Revert

+## Bisecting status

+Git [Bisect](../GUI/Branch/Bisect.md) is an interact command which requires you to iterately test whether the currently checked out commit contains an undesirable change, and then to `bisect`  this 'bad' commit and an earlier commit ('good') known to not to have contained the issue, by choosing a commit mid-way between these commits.
+While the unwanted commit is being identified, your Working Tree will be in a 'Bisecting' status, until you either:
+- Locate the bad commit and leave the bisect operation
+- Abort the bisect operation

 ## Named Branch vs. Detached HEAD